DataDog/hiring-engineers/answers.md

 * One that silences it from 7pm to 9am daily on M-F,
 * And one that silences it all day on Sat-Sun.
 * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+Email notification.
+The monitor/alert is configured on CET.
 ![Email Downtime](ddimg7.png)

 ## Collecting APM Data: